MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsRevokeVmAccess.md

 `vmId`

-Unique Id of the VM's compute system
+Unique Id of the VM's compute system.

 `filePath`

-Path to teh file for which to update the ACL
+Path to teh file for which to update the ACL.

 ## Return Values